 Bark plans

-- Bark Phone: Finally, for $39.00/mo, Bark provides a Samsung A series device preloaded with Bark’s software.
-The service is month-to-month, with unlimited talk and text, and doesn’t require a contract.
-The cost of the phone is included in the monthly charge for either the starter or advanced plan, and you also get a Bark Premium subscription for the entire family.
+- Bark Phone: Finally, for $39.00/mo, Bark provides a Samsung device preloaded with Bark's software.
+The service is month-to-month with unlimited talk and text, and you also get a Bark Premium subscription for the entire family.

-Bark offers a free 7-day trial but requires payment information upfront.
+Bark offers a free 7-day trial but requires payment information up front.
+There is no money-back guarantee on the Bark app plans.

 Which app has the better monitoring and alerts?

-Although Aura has more unique features, Bark offers better overall parental control monitoring because it includes location tracking, geofencing, and conversation monitoring.
+Although Aura has more unique features, Bark offers better overall parental control monitoring because it includes location tracking, geo-fencing, and conversation monitoring.
+That said, in our testing, Bark's alerts were frequently delayed or didn't trigger at all — a meaningful caveat for parents relying on these features for real-time protection.

 | Feature |